-Migrant children in packed border facilities not being COVID-tested, can't social distance
+Migrant children in Biden's packed border facilities not being COVID-tested, can't social distance

 Tests instead come before children are transferred to other federal agencies